This article may contain compensated links. Please read disclaimer for more info.

 In Valensole, there are also wheat fields and sunflower fields.
 If you want to see sunflowers and lavender together, visit Valensole in July, when the sunflowers are in full bloom.

-TIP: this fun road trip Gorges du Verdon + lavender fields covers the Valensole Plateau.
+TIP: this fun road trip Gorges du Verdon + lavender fields covers the lavender fields of Valensole.

-Because of its higher altitude (800-900m), here, the lavender season starts later than in the plains.
-In general, July is the best time to see lavender in Pays de Sault, and you will enjoy lavender fields in full bloom around mid-July.
+Because of its higher altitude (800-900m), the lavender season in Pays de Sault starts later than in the plains.
+In general, July is the best time to see lavender in Provence – Pays de Sault, and you will enjoy lavender fields in full bloom around mid-July.

 TIP: this Provence lavender route by car explores the best lavender fields in Pays de Sault and Luberon.

-The beginning of July is the best time to see lavender in Luberon.
-However, depending on the weather during the previous months, it can last longer.
-For example, last year we visited the Luberon during the third week of July, and it was still good.
+The Luberon is a massif near Avignon, in central Provence.
+The beginning of July is the best time to visit Provence for lavender in this area, but it can last longer depending on the weather during the previous months.
+For example, last year, we visited the Luberon during the third week of July, and it was still good.

-In this area, the Provence lavender season usually goes from mid-June until the end of July.
+In this area, part of the Auvergne-Rhône-Alpes region, the lavender season usually goes from mid-June until the end of July.

 TO SUMMARIZE: The lavender season in Provence really depends on the weather: the hotter it gets earlier in the season, the earlier the flowering will be in the northernmost flowering areas.
 On the other hand, a period of cold or rain in May – June will delay the flowering.

-So there you have it, the Provence lavender season guide with everything you need to know to understand when is the lavender season in Provence by region.
+So there you have it, the guide to the lavender season, Provence, with everything you need to know to plan your next summer trip to Provence.